scikit-hep/iminuit/README.md

 iminuit works with Python-2.7 to 3.5 on Windows, Mac (currently manually tested), and Linux.

-It can be used as a general robust function minimisation method, but it really shines when used in statistical likelihood fits of models to data, and to get model parameter error estimates from profile likelihood analysis.
+It can be used as a general robust function minimisation method, but it really shines in statistical likelihood fits of models to data.
+Use iminuit to get uncertainty estimates of model parameters with the profile likelihood method.

 * Code: https://github.com/iminuit/iminuit
 * Documentation: http://iminuit.readthedocs.org/